-To show children that they are capable of anything they are willing to do the work for.
+We strive to instill in our students that they are capable of anything they are willing to work for.

 "I am frequently asked why I run a theatre.